openstack-archive/fuel-plugin-contrail/doc/testing/test_suite_integration.rst

 Steps
 #####

     1. Create an environment with "Neutron with tunneling segmentation" as a network configuration and CEPH storage
     2. Enable and configure Contrail plugin
-    3. Add 1 node with "controller" + "storage-cinder" + "Ceph-OSD" multirole
+    3. Add 1 node with "controller", "storage-cinder", and "Ceph-OSD" roles
-    4. Add 1 node with "controller" + "storage-cinder" and 1 node with "controller" + "Ceph-OSD" multiroles
+    4. Add 1 node with "controller" + "storage-cinder" and 1 node
+        with "controller" + "Ceph-OSD" multiroles
+    5. Add 1 nodes with "compute", "cinder", "ceph-osd" roles
-    5. Add 2 nodes with "compute" role
+    6. Add 1 nodes with "compute" role
-    6. Add 3 nodes with "contrail-config", "contrail-control" and "contrail-db" roles
+    7. Add 3 nodes with "contrail-config", "contrail-control", "contrail-db"  and "contrail-analytics" roles
-    7. Add a node with "Ceph-OSD" role
     8. Deploy cluster with plugin
     9. Run OSTF tests